gjwgit/azcv/docs/README.md

 visual_features= property to set the types of analysis to perform on the image.
 Common values are VisualFeatureTypes.tags and VisualFeatureTypes.description.

-For our demonstration we will analyze the following image:
+For our demonstration we will analyze the following image which we will also display momentarily:

 Location: https://upload.wikimedia.org/
 Path:     wikipedia/commons/thumb/1/12/Broadway_and_Times_Square_by_night.jpg/
 Filename: 450px-Broadway_and_Times_Square_by_night.jpg

-Press Enter to continue:

 Close the graphic window using Ctrl-w.